getdozer/dozer/README.md

 <div align="center">
     <b>Please star ⭐️ the repo if you want us to continue developing and improving Dozer! 💡</b>
 </div>
-Check out our website and sign up for [Early Access](https:///getdozer.io) to our hosted service.

 ## What can you do with Dozer

 - Create **blazing fast** end to end APIs in minutes with a simple configuration.